NORKA

 Rev. Conrad Sauer

-Conrad Sauer was born on June 7, 1896, in Weatherford, Oklahoma, the son of Nicolaus Sauer (born April 3, 1854 in Norka) and Anna Maria Kindsvater who was born on December 22, 1856 in the colony of Huck.
-Nicolaus and Anna Marie arrived in the United States about 1891.
+Conrad Sauer was born on June 7, 1896, in Weatherford, Oklahoma, the son of Nicolaus Sauer (born April 3, 1854, in Norka) and Anna Maria Kindsvater, who was born on December 22, 1856, in the Volga German colony of Huck.
+Nicolaus and Anna Marie arrived in the United States in about 1891.
 In 1900 and 1910, the family was farming in Cedar, Oklahoma.

 Conrad and Mary Sauer on their wedding day.